-- a) Orientation: They must attend a full or half day orientation session.
-This session is usually conducted before the receipt of applications.
+- a) Orientation: They must attend all scheduled orientation sessions, usually conducted before the receipt of applications.
 Performance criteria guidelines and procedural matters are outlined at this time. - b) Review of applications: Volunteer peer assessors must spend a considerable amount of time

 - reviewing a number of significantly detailed global/operational documents.
-Panel members can be expected to spend up to 60 hours reviewing the applications. - c) Adjudication: Peer assessors may spend between three and six days adjudicating these applications.
+Panel members can be expected to spend up to 60 hours reviewing the applications. - c) Adjudication: Peer assessors may spend between three and seven days adjudicating these applications.
 Peer assessors not only discuss the applications, but must come to specific funding allocations for three years.
 They are also expected to provide comments to the applicants.